justicebangura/Project-1/README.md

 Unemployment Rate is negtively correlated with CPI and mortgage rate, and its changes were not affected by CPI or mortgage rate change.
 At the same period, mortgage rate with CPI has a weak correlation with their changes.

-**Question:**  How does US banks index price and trading volume look like during 2019-2023?
+**Question:**  How does US banks index price and trading volume look during 2019-2023?
 Is the US banks index price affected by interests or inflation rates?

 The S&P 500 US Banks IShare Index data from 2019-2023 as: